KenOfficialWebsite/pray/README.md

 Pray is a web application that lets you write what we can pray for you.

 ## Removing your pray ticket.
-You might sent a wrong pray ticket or you wanted to edit or else
+You might sent a wrong pray ticket or you want to edit or something else makes you want to delete your ticket.
+But sadly, you must contant Casper by casper@casperstudio.cf to remove your ticket.

 ## Limit
 This project is save on a database.
 But there is a limit of it.